Sexual Misconduct Policy

 Retaliatory conduct by community members and third-parties is prohibited regardless of whether such conduct occurs on or off campus, in person, or through social media, e-mail, or other form of communication.
 Retaliatory conduct may lead to additional disciplinary proceedings as outlined in the Student, Faculty and Employee Handbooks.

 Anyone who feels they have been retaliated against should report the retaliation to the Director for Human Resources, Senior Vice President for Academic Affairs/Dean of the College, or Vice President for Student Affairs.

 The College provides Sexual Misconduct and Relationship Abuse primary prevention programs, ongoing prevention and awareness campaigns, and risk-reduction programs to the campus community, and educates about relevant resources.

 Through annual training, the College encourages students, faculty, administrative and staff employees to learn about sexual misconduct.
-The Director for Human Resources, Provost, and Vice President for Student Affairs are valuable resources for students, faculty, administrative and staff employees who have experienced Sexual Violence or who are interested in learning more about how Sexual Violence affects their campus and the society in which they live.
+The Director for Human Resources, Senior Vice President for Academic Affairs/Dean of the College, and Vice President for Student Affairs are valuable resources for students, faculty, administrative and staff employees who have experienced Sexual Violence or who are interested in learning more about how Sexual Violence affects their campus and the society in which they live.

 Bystander Intervention Information

 If someone suspects that another individual may be in a high risk situation to become a victim of any form of Sexual Misconduct, it is important to decide as a bystander whether there is a safe and reasonable way to intervene effectively.